Here’s how Voices for Civil Justice helps reporters.

 Civil legal aid relates to a broad array of social and economic topics and trends.
 This includes areas as diverse as housing and homelessness, domestic violence, consumer debt, access to health care, environmental policy, inequality, access to the justice system and more.

 Every day, millions of Americans interact with the civil justice system.
 A veteran applies for benefits.
 A homeowner deals with the bank or a mortgage servicer.
 A consumer is facing a debt collector.
 A renter fights an unlawful eviction.
-Civil legal aid relates to all of these.
+All of these are legal problems and lawyers work to make sure those protections are not violated.

 Find stories and examples in your community or state